inplayer-org/docs/docs/webhooks.md

 Once your secret code is set up, InPlayer use it to generate a hash signature with each event.
 The hash signature is sent as a header with each request as X-InPlayer-Signature.

-When you recieve an event and you find the signature header, you should create a HASH using the same secret token and then compare your hash to InPlayer signature header value.
-If both have the same values you can take that as a validation prove that the event is sent from InPlayer.
+When you receive an event and you find the signature header, you should create a HASH using the same secret token and then compare your hash to InPlayer signature header value.
+If both have the same values, you can take that as a validation prove that the event is sent from InPlayer.

 Here is a PHP example of validating an event using signature comparison method.